6mm Remington Ammo For Sale

-The Remington Arms Company introduced the 6mm Remington cartridge in 1955.
+In 1955, the Remington Arms Company introduced the 6mm Remington.
 Fred Huntington designed the cartridge by necking down the case of a .257 Roberts to accept a 0.243" diameter bullet.
-He topped this cartridge topped with bullet weighing 75 grains and called it the .244 Remington.
-Nine years later the cartridge was renamed the 6mm Remington, and the name has stayed the same since that time.
+When Huntington necked the .257 down to .243", he called it the ".243 Rockchucker" being that he didn't work for Remington.
+And he changed the shoulder angle, which Remington did not do when they commercialized the design."
+Nine years later, the cartridge was renamed the 6mm Remington, and the name has stayed the same since.

-The 6mm was intended for varmint hunting, and it maintains spot on accuracy at ranges as far out as 400 yards.
-The 100 grain bullet maintains a velocity better than 1,000 feet per second even as it sails past the 400 yard mark, making it very effective for dispatching even large varmints.
-Some sources have claimed to frequently make shots at 500 yards and more.
-Deer hunters have come to appreciate the 6mm Remington as it performs very well on medium sized game at distances as far out as 300 yards.
+The 6mm was intended for varmint hunting, and many of its characteristics make it very effective for dispatching varmints of any size – including maintaining spot-on accuracy at ranges as far out as 400 yards, maintaining a velocity better than 1,000 feet per second with the 100 grain bullet (even as it sails past the 400-yard mark), and frequently making shots at 500 yards or more.
+Deer hunters have come to appreciate the 6mm Remington, as it performs very well on medium-sized game at distances beyond 300 yards.

-The 6mm has accuracy as good as any other cartridge available for sale today, and due to the mild recoil, is a great choice for a beginning shooter or for hunters who want a deer and varmint rifle with lighter recoil.
+With mild recoil and accuracy as good as any other cartridge available for sale today, the 6mm is a great choice for a beginning shooter or for hunters who want a deer and varmint rifle with lighter recoil.
 The similarity between the 6mm and .243 Winchester is unmistakable, yet the 6mm just edges past the .243 in performance.

-The 6mm Remington answers well the “One Gun Only” question.
-It reaches to long ranges, and is available in a wide variety of ammunition permitting use in a breadth of different applications.
-Due to this versatility, this cartridge is a “jack of all trades” cartridge.
+The 6mm Remington answers the “One Gun Only” question.
+It reaches to long ranges, and is available in a wide variety of ammunition.
+Due to this versatility, this cartridge is a jack of all trades.